devhubapp/devhub/README.md

 - `yarn xcode`
 - `yarn studio`

-#### Contribute Online
+#### How to run online
-Alternatively, you can contribute using Gitpod, a free online dev environment for GitHub.
+Alternatively, you can contribute using Gitpod, a free online dev environment for GitHub:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/devhubapp/devhub)
 <br/>

+> Disclaimer: Gitpod is a third party service and is not affiliated with GitHub neither DevHub.

 ## Author